Target level of study

 36h

-This course provides an introduction to the field of complex fluids and active matter, with applications in both the physical chemistry of soft matter and the physics of living organisms and biological objects.
+This course provides an introduction to the field of complex fluids and active matter, with applications in both soft matter physics and chemistry and the physics of living organisms and biological objects.

-It is common to the 2 PhyMV and SoftMat courses.
+It is common to both the PhyMV and SoftMat courses.

 ECTS